iqlabsorg/iq-sdk-js/packages/storages/in-memory/README.md

 | :exclamation: The package is in development and breaking changes should be expected.
 Use at your own risk! |
 |:------------------------------------------------------------------------------------------------------------------|

-The package includes very basic [Storage Provider Interface](https://github.com/iqlabsorg/iq-sdk-js/tree/main/packages/abstract-storage) implementation for handling account states in memory.
+The package includes very basic [Account Store Interface](https://github.com/iqlabsorg/iq-sdk-js/tree/main/packages/abstract-storage) implementation for handling account states in memory.
 Use this package when you want to test account state management functionality without setting up a persistent storage.

 :warning: **This provider is meant for testing and does not guarantee data persistence.
 Do not use for production deployments!**